-School and colleges can create multiple employer encounters throughout the year for free to embed an impactful and engaging careers programme into the curriculum.
+Use Inspiring The Future to meet Gatsby Benchmarks 3-7 and create multiple employer encounters throughout the year to embed an impactful and engaging careers programme into the curriculum.

 What are the Gatsby Benchmarks and how can we help evidence them?